malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     as phi.
 That is, theta is in the interval (0=2*pi, 2*pi/(2**num_of_theta_bits)).
-    The reason is: Even though any position on the bloch sphere can be described by theta on the continous interval (0, pi), if theta is descritized by a power of two, there will be no point corresponding to the point theta = pi/2.
+    The reason is: Even though any position on the bloch sphere can be described by theta on the continous interval (0, pi), if theta is descritized by a power of two, there will be nothing corresponding to the point theta = pi/2.

     The size of the truth table can expand as finer resolution is needed.